sourceryinstitute/smart-pointers/README.md

 Supported Compilers
 -------------------
-Correct execution of the Reference Counter library code requires comprehensive compiler support for Fortran's type finalization semantics.
-The unit test suite includes compiler standard-conformance tests that include a test for each scenario in which the Fortran 2018 standard requires that an object be finalized.
+Correct execution of the Smart Pointers library code requires comprehensive compiler support for Fortran's type finalization feature.
+The unit test suite verifies the relevant compiler standard-conformance, including a test for each scenario in which the Fortran 2018 standard requires that an object be finalized.
 The table below summarizes the observed compiler behaviors:

 | _Compiler_   | _Test failures_      | _Version tested_                                    |